adamajammary/libvoyaplayer/README.md

 Parameters

-- **destination** Optional clipping/scaling region used by the hardware renderer
+- **destination** Optional clipping/scaling region used by the hardware renderer.

 ### LVP_Resize